+If you major in MGT you cannot double major in INB or SEB, or minor in INB.
 The major is compatible with the 3/2 program of the Crummer Graduate School of Business, in which students earn a B.A. and MBA in 5 years.
+If MGT major takes 3 or more courses in a specific subject, s/he can count this as a concentration.
+This is subject to Department Director approval.

-BUSINESS CORE COURSES (10 courses, 40 hours)
+REQUIRED BUSINESS COURSES (12 courses, 48 hours)